-CEQA Determination: As work would be implemented on existing roads adjacent to suitable aquatic habitat, the proposed investigations could result in an effect, either directly or indirectly, on giant garter snake.
-Implementation of MM Gen-1, will require a biologist to verify if investigation areas are within 200 feet of suitable upland habitat, as well as verify that there are no burrows present underneath or adjacent to the roadways.
-If suitable habitat is present, then the investigation locations would be adjusted so that no work would occur within 200 feet of suitable upland habitat and roadway borings would avoid any identified burrows.
-In addition, the Authority and Reclamation would implement MMs Bio-1 through Bio-3 and Bio-6 to minimize and avoid impacts to giant garter snake.
+Without mitigation, as work would be implemented on existing roads, the proposed investigations could result in an impact, either directly or indirectly, on giant garter snake.
+Implementation of MM Gen-1 will require a biologist to verify if investigation areas and access routes are within 200 feet of suitable upland habitat, as well as determine whether there are burrows present underneath or adjacent to the roadways.
+If suitable habitat is present, then the investigation locations would be adjusted so that no work would occur within 200 feet of suitable upland habitat and subsurface investigations would avoid any identified burrows.
+In addition, the Authority would implement MMs Bio-1 through Bio-3 and Bio-6 to minimize and avoid impacts to giant garter snake.

 If proposed investigation areas cannot be sited to avoid suitable habitat, MM Gen-2 would be implemented.
-Therefore, the Proposed Action is not anticipated to result in any direct or indirect impacts on giant garter snake or their habitat.
-For the purposes of CEQA, impacts on giant garter snake would be less than significant with mitigation incorporated.
+Therefore, the Proposed Project is not anticipated to result in any impacts on giant garter snake or their habitat.
+As a result, impacts on giant garter snake would be less than significant with mitigation incorporated.